rahul-nits/myblog/README.md

   user - gaurav@myblog.org
   pass - 123

-  Disclaimer: Logo were designed by me and thus there exist no copyrighted resources.
+  Disclaimer: Logo were designed by me and thus it is copyrighted.

   Thanks.